-The optional positioning of 'instinctively' also highlights another question, namely whether the positioning of the adverb at the front represents a different thought as might be implied by one interpretation of Chomsky's discussion.
-Without some intricacies of mechanism, the view that structure reflects the language of thought would seem to indicate that differences in structure would reflect differences in thought.
-This simple logic does lead to the conclusion that the functional or stylistic movement of the adverb does reflect a difference in mental intention and an action in thought.
-Under these assumptions we may observe a necessary conclusion akin to a proof that intention is part and parcel of structural formation.
-By this thinking we see a possibility of inclusion of linguistic intent within the realm of theorizing from the logic of Chomsky's own thinking.
+The optional positioning of instinctively also highlights another question, namely whether the stylistic positioning of the adverb at the front in itself reflects a thought.
+Without some evidently superfluous intricacies of mechanism, the view that structure reflects the language of thought would seem to indicate that differences in structure would also reflect differences in thought.
+This simple logic leads to the conclusion that the functional or stylistic movement of the adverb reflects a difference in mental intention and an action in thought.
+Under these assumptions we observe a necessary conclusion, akin to a proof, that intention is part and parcel of structural formation.
+We see a possibility of inclusion of linguistic intent within the realm of theorizing from the logic of Chomsky's own investigations.

-Further, we observe that the movement of the adverb is evidently for reasons of emphasis to the listener, in other words for communicative purposes so that a highlighted predication might not be so easily overlooked in the process of interpretation.
-If this is not true we would have to wonder why a single thought might take two different formations of expression.
-To the extent this is true we have perhaps in these examples a clear illustration that structure formation is adapted not only to reflect the core instigatory thought but also to configure the output for effect on the listener.
-Of course, such may be inclusively encompassed in the conception of the thought being expressed, but avoidance of this convolution would seem to make the very point.
-All this allows for the possibility that language structure may involve dimensions of communicative purpose.
-Does language serve a dual purpose related both to the structure of thought and the exigencies of efficient communication?
+We have observed that the movement of the adverb is evidently for reasons of communicative emphasis.
+If such were not true we would have to wonder why a single thought might take two different formations.
+This is an illustration that structure formation is adapted not only to reflect the core instigational thought but also to configure the output for effect on the listener.
+This affords the possibility that language structure may involve dimensions of communicative purpose, wherein language serves a dual purpose for the structure of thought as well as the exigencies of efficient communication.
 If structure reflects thought, we see the possibility of a logical inference that it must be connected to communicative function even within the assumptions of the generative program.

-Proceding to the theoretical question of the provenance of structure-dependence and mathematical creativity, Chomsky posits that structure-dependence and simplicity come together as cobenefits in the elementary Merge operation he proposes to account for human language structure.
+Returning to the theoretical question of the provenance of structure-dependence and mathematical creativity, Chomsky posits that structure-dependence and simplicity come together as cobenefits in the elementary Merge operation he proposes to account for human language structure.

-To see why this is the case, consider the simplest recursive operation, embedded in one or another way in all others.
-This operation takes two objects already constructed, say X and Y, and forms a new object Z, without modifying either X or Y, or adding any further structure to them.
-Z can be taken to be just the set {X, Y}.
-In current work, the operation is called Merge.
-Since Merge imposes no order, the objects constructed, however complex, will be hierarchically structured, but unordered; operations on them will necessarily keep to structural distance, ignoring linear distance.
-The linguistic operations yielding the language of thought must be structure-dependent, as indeed is the case.
+... consider the simplest recursive operation, embedded in one or another way in all others.
+This operation takes two objects already constructed, say X and Y, and forms a new object Z, Z can be taken to be just the set {X, Y}. ... the operation is called Merge. ... the objects constructed, however complex, will be hierarchically structured, but unordered; operations on them will necessarily keep to structural distance, ignoring linear distance.
+The linguistic operations yielding the language of thought must be structuredependent, as indeed is the case.